scottvr/GUM_of_Devops/REVIEW.md

 My Take

 The choice of the email address `badcommanderfilename@paperclipmaximizer.ai`  suggests the author has a very dry sense of humor regarding AI and organizational "alignment."
-It’s a brilliant piece of "technical realism"—it treats things like burnout $(low M$)$ and strategic oscillation $(E)$ not as unfortunate accidents, but as predictable, multiplicative losses within the system.
+It’s a brilliant piece of "technical realism"—it treats things like burnout $(low M)$ and strategic oscillation $(E)$ not as unfortunate accidents, but as predictable, multiplicative losses within the system.

-If you're currently dealing with a high-pressure project, Equation 6 is particularly sobering: it shows that technical debt doesn't just "happen"; it is a direct function of urgency, deployment frequency, and competence mismatch.
+If you're currently dealing with a high-pressure project, Equation 6 is particularly sobering: it shows that technical debt doesn't just "happen"; it is a direct in function of urgency, deployment frequency, and competence mismatch.

 ----
 **You said**: _If it's so "brilliant", why don't we see more "technical realism" like this?
 Is the math legit?
 What can you tell me about the author?_